 03:00, 04:00, 05:00 BST11:00, 12:00, 13:00 KST11:00, 12:00, 13:00 JST

-Japanese craftsmanship is interwoven in the fabric of everyday life.
+In Japan, craftsmanship is part of the fabric of everyday life.
 The country’s ancient artisanal traditions can be traced in the wooden machiya houses of Kyoto, the delicate ceramics used in tea ceremonies and the family-run sake breweries stretching back generations.